MICA: A Holistic Approach to Fast In-Memory Key-Value Storage

 put(key, value) and

-service range queries you don’t have to index any information about the relative values of keys,
+queries you don’t have to index any information about the relative values of keys, and therefore

 One of MICA’s key design tenets is to think holistically to satisfy its design and performance goals.
 That means the authors allowed themselves to co-design the network layer and the storage data structures.
 The result is a design that’s pretty harmonious, with optimizations that were only available because they were able to make changes to all aspects of the system at once.